Cartonnage and Mummy of an Anonymous Man

 b) Necklace (apparently amuletic) removed from neck of mummy.
 Long, single stand of grass woven into rope with open end at front.
 This end closed with single strand on which are fastened segments of leaves, duplicated in three similar strands above.
 Attached to necklace at front center in plain wooden mason's square pierced three times.
 Condition: In general good but materials are very dry and fragile.
 Some leaves are broken.

 c-d) Pair of plain linen sheets, fringed ends, which formed the outer wrappings of the mummy.
 Fairly coarse weave.
 Perhaps household linen used for funerary purposes.
-No marks on these pieces or any of the companion pieces (disposed of with mummy).
-Of interest only as dated linen of very late date.
 Condition: Good.
 A few holes and stains.
 Fabric is flexible.
 The fringe is rather worn, suggesting that linen was long in use.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome